memfault/interrupt/_drafts/memfault-matter.md

 #### Via public UDP relay via IPv6

-If the UDP relay would be reachable via IPv6 one could use
+If the UDP relay is reachable via IPv6 use the following commands:

 ```shell
 > dns resolve memfaultudprelay.example.com